A two stage approach for order and rack allocation with order backlog in a mobile rack environment: Literature review

-\cite{li2021} presented a simulation study dealing with a RMFS with high-density storage.
-Here high-density storage means that not all racks are immediately accessible, rather in some cases other racks must first be moved aside in order to access a required rack.
-They assume that orders have been preassigned to pickers and racks, so they focus on assigning movement tasks to robots, robot path planning and traffic control.
-Simulation was used to compare traditional and high-density storage systems.

-\cite{mirzaei2021} considered the problem of product storage in a RMFS, with the aim being to store product so as to minimise expected robot travel time.
-A mixed-integer linear program for storage allocation was presented, as well as a construction and improvement heuristic.
-Computational results were presented for a problem based upon real-world data.

-\cite{rimele2021} modelled the operational decisions in a RMFS as a stochastic dynamic program.
-They considered a number of elements, such as stochastic demand (orders are revealed over time) and stochastic travelling and picking times.
-Computational results, based on simulation, illustrating their model in the case of one picker when using storage allocation decision rules from the literature were given.
+\cite{boysen17a} considered the problem of a single picker with a given set of orders to be picked from a given set of racks.
+In such situations decisions need to be made as to how the orders are sequenced for consideration by the picker, and too how racks are to be sequenced for presentation to the picker, given that there is a constraint on the number of orders that can be processed in parallel.
+They presented a mixed-integer programming model for the problem based upon the use of time slots.
+Heuristic algorithms based upon simulated annealing were also given.

+\cite{li17} considered the situation where there is a single picker and formulated a zero-one integer program for the problem of deciding the racks to be allocated to the picker based upon minimising total rack travel distance (whilst supplying all orders).
+They also presented a three stage heuristic for the problem.

+\cite{xiang18} considered the problem of batching orders together so that all orders are assigned to some batch, and too racks are assigned to batches, which they formulated as a zero-one integer program minimising the number of racks used.
+They presented a heuristic to generate an initial solution as well as a variable neighbourhood search heuristic.
+In their work batches can be regarded as equivalent to pickers.

-\cite{shi2021} presented a two-stage hybrid heuristic algorithm for the problem of simultaneously allocating orders and racks to pickers.
-In the first stage dynamic programming together with a beam search heuristic was used to find a critical rack set, the set of most promising racks to use.
-In the second stage a constructive heuristic and an adaptive neighbourhood search heuristic were used to find an allocation of orders and racks to pickers.
-Computational results were presented for a number of randomly generated instances and for a problem based upon real-world data.
+\cite{shi2021} presented a two stage hybrid heuristic algorithm for the problem of simultaneously allocating orders and racks to pickers so as to minimise the number of racks used.
+In the first-stage dynamic programming together with a beam search heuristic was used to find a critical rack set, the set of most promising racks to use.
+In the second-stage a constructive heuristic and an adaptive neighbourhood search heuristic were used to find an allocation of orders and racks to pickers.

+\cite{valle2021} considered the problem of order and rack allocation as well as the problem of how to sequence racks for presentation to a picker using integer programs.
+They first decided the order and rack allocation and then, given the orders and racks allocated to each picker, sequenced the racks.
+Two heuristics for order and rack allocation were given.